-There is a cookie that gets placed on the person's browser called ROCK\SEGMENT\FILTERS.
+There is a cookie that gets placed on the person's browser called ROCK_SEGMENT_FILTERS.
 This stores the segments that the person meets.
-By default, this data is refreshed every five minutes, so it will not change in real time.
-You can change this refresh interval by adjusting the Personalization Segment Cookie Affinity Duration setting under Admin Tools > System

-Settings > System Configuration .
+By default, this data is refreshed every 5 minutes, so it will not change in real time.
+As of Rock v14.1 you can change this refresh interval by adjusting the Personalization Segment Cookie Affinity Duration setting under Admin Tools > System Settings > System Configuration.